nexus-uw/paisley/README.md

 GOALS
- create custom rss feed for reddit get to choice
+ create custom rss feed for reddit get to choose
- - what subreddit
+ - which subreddit
  - max posts per day in the feed
  - min activity rules
    - comment count
    - up count
-   - down count
-   - up - down count
+   - up vs down ratio
 - if include comments in rss
 - if include names of comments

+user will use their own rss reader (provide link: https://en.wikipedia.org/wiki/Comparison_of_feed_aggregators)

 feed will be unique per user (private)

-design
+design todos
 refresh once per day
 pull whole thing into db
-clear up posts in db after X days user accounts landing page user home page to edit + create + delete feeds postgres db ? do docker container to make high availablity feed fetcher will have to use queue + workers (eventually)
+clear up posts in db after X days user accounts -> edit + create + delete feeds landing page for new folks postgres db ? to make high availablity feed fetcher will have to use queue + workers (eventually)